-Corollary 1.
+Lemma 7.
 All maximal orders have the same number of (left or right) ideal classes.

-With this corollary we can define the class number of B with respect to R. This is the order of $Cl(\mathcal{O})$ where \mathcal{O} is any maximal order.
-Further, the type number of B is the number of conjugacy classes of maximal orders of B. For example, if R is a PID then $B \cong M_2(F)$ has type number 1 as all maximal orders are conjugate to $M_2(R)$.
+V this corollary we can define the class number of B with respect to R. This is order of $\operatorname{Cl}r(\mathcal{O})$ where \mathcal{O} is any maximal order.
+Further, the type number of B is the number of conjugacy classes of maximal orders of B.

 Lemma 8.
 The following are equivalent: